KGrewal1/candle-optimisers/README.md

 These are all checked against their pytorch implementation (see pytorch_test.ipynb) and should implement the same functionality (though without some input checking).

-Additionally all of the adaptive mehods listed implement decoupled weight decay as described in [Decoupled Weight Decay Regularization](https://arxiv.org/pdf/1711.05101.pdf), in addition to the standard weight decay as implemented in pytorch.
+Additionally all of the adaptive mehods listed and SGD implement decoupled weight decay as described in [Decoupled Weight Decay Regularization](https://arxiv.org/pdf/1711.05101.pdf), in addition to the standard weight decay as implemented in pytorch.

 Pseudosecond order methods: